On the Role of Chapman's Hydrostatic Solar Wind Mechanism in Parker's Hydrodynamic Solar Wind Model: Polytropic Gas Effects on the de Laval Nozzle Analogy

 are described by (Shivamoggi and Pohl \cite{ref18}),

-where $a_0$ is the \tit{stagnation sound speed}\footnote{Stagnation thermodynamic values associated with a fluid particle result when the particle is brought to rest \tit{isentropically} and are produced by the energy exchanges occurring between the given particle and the surrounding fluid particles.} and $M$ is the \tit{Mach number} of the flow,
+where $a_0$ is an effective sound speed (like the \tit{stagnation sound speed}\footnote{Stagnation thermodynamic values associated with a fluid particle result when the particle is brought to rest \tit{isentropically} and are produced by the energy exchanges occurring between the given particle and the surrounding fluid particles (Shivamoggi \cite{Shivamoggi}).} in a gas), which is just another way of expressing the total energy $E$.
+Here $M$ is the \tit{Mach number} of the flow,

 and